 Professor Emeritus (Ph.D.
 Harvard)

-Prof. Heinegg is a regular book reviewer for Cross Currents and America.
-He is also the translator of ca. fifty books.
+Prof. Heinegg was a regular book reviewer for Cross Currents and America.
+He was also the translator of ca. fifty books.